haraldk/TwelveMonkeys/README.md

     </dependency>

     <!--
     Optional dependency.
-Needed only if you deploy `ImageIO` plugins as part of a web app.
+Needed only if you deploy ImageIO plugins as part of a web app.
-    Make sure you add the `IIOProviderContextListener` to your `web.xml`, see above.
+    Make sure you add the IIOProviderContextListener to your web.xml, see above.
     -->
     <dependency>
         <groupId>com.twelvemonkeys.servlet</groupId>